sto-yan06/Web-Forum--The-Daungeon--Flask-Backend-Design/README.md

 I don't own any of the assets ( images, sounds, fonts) used on the creation of the Frontend.

-© All rights reserved for the Python, CSS, HTML and Js files.
+© All rights reserved for the Python, CSS, HTML, SQL and Js files.

 # Daungeon Forum
 This is a Web Forum which has a Pixel-Art Style.
 It was made only for practice purpose and the actual main script it's the whole back-end engineering.
 It fetches data from database and manipulate it.
 It works as well as a CRUD application.